What is a clinical trial

 The CRM regulations are intended to ensure supply chain integrity, and prevent the inadvertent or deliberate release of unregistered CRM into the market for use other than in clinical research.

 All local manufacturers, importers or suppliers of CRM must only supply the CRM for use in a clinical research, unless the CRM is locally registered and is manufactured, imported or supplied with a valid dealer's licence.
-The local sponsor of the clinical research must also ensure that the CRM is only used in a research study approved by a Institutional Review Board (IRB), and in accordance with the research protocol, and must ensure that any unused CRM is disposed or exported within 6 months of study conclusion.
+The local sponsor of the clinical research must also ensure that the CRM is only used in a research study approved by an Institutional Review Board (IRB), and in accordance with the research protocol, and must ensure that any unused CRM is disposed or exported within 6 months of study conclusion.

-Refer to the following guides for more information:
+Refer to the following for more information: